Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 The `token` would be any valid ID Token.
 Assuming we are using the Authorization Code Flow, to get a valid ID Token:
 1. Make a call to the `/auth` endpoint to receive the `authorization code`
-2. Make a call to the `/oidc/token` enpoint to receive an ID Token as well as other information
+2. Make a call to the `/oidc/token` enpoint to receive an ID Token as well as other data

 OneLogin has a clear explanation of the Authorization Code Flow:
 1. https://developers.onelogin.com/openid-connect/api/authorization-code